 Theory: Origin of Flattening

-In the 1918 flu pandemic, there was no vaccine or cure, so herd immunity was the only endgame.
-It was seen that places that reached herd immunity with a ‘flatter’ curve has less fatalities than locations with a steeper curve.
+In the 1918 flu pandemic, there was no vaccine or cure, so herd immunity as a result of infections was the only endgame.
+It was seen that places that reached herd immunity with a ‘flatter’ curve has less fatalities, than locations with a steeper curve.

 However, from the diagram provided (this one by the Center for Disease Control in the USA) it is clear the conditions for the flatter curve had to be in place right at the outset, as the blue curve rises more slowly right from the very beginning.
 The only way to produce a curve like this, is to have a lower spread rate for the entire curve.
 Note that a country following the blue curve would have barely any cases at the time a country on the red curve has already reached the capacity of the medical system.
 The lower spread rates can be produced by having lockdowns, social distancing or other measures in place, and to produce a result such as the diagram, the measures must be in place at the time of the very first cases.
 Further, such measures must reduce the spread rate, but still have a spread rate greater than one, or the result will be ‘stop the curve’, rather than ‘flatten the curve’.

 In reality, in 1918, as with today, it is very difficult to predict what spread rate will result from measures to produce spread rate.
-Reducing spread rate in 1918 did save lives, but was more often in limiting the time the medical system was overloaded, not avoiding overload completely as a result of precisely the correct amount of lockdown pressure.
+Reducing spread rate in 1918 did save lives, but mostly from limiting overloading the medical system, which provided more people with medical treatment and as a result reduced fatalities.

 Reality and Endgames.